sekika/kaidoku/README.rst

 Online player
 ---------------------

 25000 sudoku puzzles classified with 9 difficulty levels are available online.
+Hints can be shown by running kaidoku with pyodide.

 https://sekika.github.io/kaidoku/sudoku